 This means that all the executables, including the LM-X licensing software, will only run on x86-64 hardware running a 64-bit operating system.

-Oasys Suite 18.0 for Windows is suitable for and has been tested on Windows 10.
+Oasys Suite 20.0 for Windows is suitable for and has been tested fully on Windows 10.
+It has also been tested informally on Windows 11 and no problems have been found.